arighi/virtme-ng/README.md

 when `--build` is specified.

-It is possible to specify a set of custom configs (.config chunk) in `~/.config/virtme-ng/kernel.config`, these user-specific settings will override the default settings (except for the mandatory configs that are required to boot and test the kernel inside qemu, using `virtme-run`).
+It is possible to specify a set of custom configs (.config chunk) in `~/.config/virtme-ng/kernel.config`, or using --config chunk-file's or --configitem CONFIG_FOO=bar's.
+These user-specific settings will successively override the default settings.
+The final overrides are the mandatory config items that are required to boot and test the kernel inside qemu, using `virtme-run`.

 Then the kernel is compiled either locally or on an external build host (if the `--build-host` option is used); once the build is done only the required files